 …then there’s probably a squash borer inside your squash vine.

 Related Post: How to Control Squash Bugs Organically

 Don’t worry, just because there are squash borers inside your squash plant doesn’t mean your plant has to die!

 It’s pretty easy to get rid of squash borers organically by using a simple and safe pest control method I like to call – digging those nasty suckers out of the vine.
 Ha!

 How to Get Rid of Squash Borers Organically

-To remove the squash borers from squash vines, carefully slice open the vine the long way and pry it open.
+To remove the squash borers, carefully slice open the vine the long way and pry it open.
 Make the cut just above the spot where you see the hole or sawdust mush.